Burning Helix s.r.o.

 - 26 December – St. Stephen’s Day

-: Unlike some countries all but one of these non-working days (the Easter Monday) fall on the specific
+: Unlike some countries all but two of these non-working days (the Easter Friday/Monday) fall on the specific

 date - they do not move relative to weekends.
-Visitors should note that public transport tends to operate a Sunday service on these dates.
+Visitors should note that public transport tends to operate a Sunday service on public holiday dates.

 A full list of embassies and consulates can be found on the Ministry of Foreign Affairs of the Czech Republic web site.